-Other structured finance has an expected recovery of \$27 million, which is primarily attributable to insured financial guaranty life insurance transactions.
-The BIG net par in this sector of \$18 million primarily consists of other structured finance and life insurance transactions.
-The economic loss development during Third Quarter 2019 was \$3 million, primarily due to higher expected LAE related to certain exposures.
-The economic loss development during Nine Months 2019 was de minimis, primarily due to higher expected LAE related to certain exposures, being offset by the settlement of a transaction and higher expected reinsurance recoverables for certain life insurance transactions.
+Other structured finance has an expected recovery of \$21 million, which is primarily attributable to insured financial guaranty life insurance transactions.
+The BIG net par in this sector was \$17 million.
+The economic loss development during First Quarter 2020 was \$6 million, primarily due to lower expected reinsurance recoverables for certain life insurance transactions.